BaxterStockman/bashlib/README.md

 Installation
 ============

-`bashlib` uses `autotools` for configuration an installation.
+`bashlib` uses `autotools` for configuration and installation.
 Follow the typical tango:

 ```sh